-Racism - Difference - Education - Discrimination - Anti-Semitism - Refugee - Conflict - European - A national (from the country where the activity is taking place) - A peasant - Poverty - A Muslim - A Homosexual person - A European - Equality - An HIV positive person - A Roma person (Gypsy traveller) - A Japanese - A Russian - An African - Human Rights - Media - A Tourist - a Foreigner - Solidarity - a Refugee - A blind person - Love - An Arab - A Moldovian.
+Racism - Difference - Education - Discrimination - Anti-Semitism - Refugee - Conflict - European - A national (from the country where the activity is taking place) - A peasant - Poverty - A Muslim - A Homosexual person - A European - Equality - An HIV positive person - A Roma person (Gypsy traveller) - A Japanese - A Russian - An African - Human Rights - Media - A Tourist - A Foreigner - Solidarity - A Refugee - A blind person - Love - An Arab - A Moldavian.

-- Encourage members of the group to be more aware of how stereotypes are used in the media and in advertising and of their own reactions to them.
-Ask them to find examples to bring to the next session. - We get images of other people and cultures not only from pictures, and writing, but also from music.
-You might like to try "Knysna Blue' (page 106) to explore these musical images. - Alternatively, having just been thinking about stereotypes you might like to go on to explore what the effect of stereotyping and putting 'labels' on people may be.
-If so use 'Labels' (page 108).
+Encourage members of the group to be more aware of how stereotypes are used in the media and in advertising and of their own reactions to them.
+Ask them to find examples to bring to the next session.

-z i v o tipio zitoliny

-Dear Friend...
+We get images of other people and cultures not only from pictures, and writing, but also from music.
+You might like to try " Knysna Blue ", (page 105) to explore these musical images.

+Alternatively, having just been thinking about stereotypes you might like to go on to explore what the effect of stereotyping and putting 'labels' on people may be.
+If so use 'Labels' (page 107).

+DEAR FRIEND...